ibm-cloud-docs/EventStreams/ES_using_schema_registry.md

 </pre>
 {:codeblock}

-## Avro Console producer and consumer
+## Avro console producer and consumer
 {: #avro_console_producer }

 You can use the Kafka avro console producer and consumer tools with {{site.data.keyword.messagehub}}.
-You must provide a client properties detailed above, and in addition the connection method and credentials for the schema registry are required to be supplied as command line `--property` arguments.
-There are two connection methods using a credentials source of USER_INFO or of URL detailed below
+You must provide a client properties, as detailed above, and in addition, the connection method and credentials for the schema registry are required to be supplied as command line `--property` arguments.
+There are two connection methods using a credentials source of USER_INFO or of URL detailed below.

-To execute using the credentials sourc method of URL
+To execute using the credentials source method of URL, use the following code:

 <pre>
 <code>